Nibana Guidelines for intimate interactions between team members and participants

 Communicate with the other person.
 Don’t assume anything you haven’t verbally verified.
 Openly share your intentions.
 Talk about the considerations in this guideline and learn about their perception of the situation.
 Carefully listen to the answers and also read between the lines.
 Sometimes body language signals a “no” even when people say “yes”.
 If you’re absolutely sure that an intimate interaction would be OK with them, make sure to talk about consent and boundaries.

 Use clear and direct communication, such as:

 - Have you been in any of my workshops?

 - I saw you in my workshop and was just curious how the workshop relates to us possibly wanting to share an intimate interaction.

-- I'm a facilitator here and power imbalances play up easily.
+- I've been facilitating workshops here and power imbalances play up easily.
 I wouldn't want either of us to feel uncomfortable or unsafe, so I'm wondering how you experience this.

 - How good are you at identifying and respecting your own boundaries?